- Data tal-pubblikazzjoni

 A new EU AML Authority (AMLA)

-At the heart of today’s legislative package is the creation of a new EU authority that will transform AML/CFT supervision in the EU and enhance cooperation among financial intelligence units (FIUs).
+At the heart of today’s legislative package is the creation of a new EU authority (AMLA) that will transform AML/CFT supervision in the EU and enhance cooperation among financial intelligence units (FIUs).
 It will be the central authority coordinating national authorities to ensure the private sector correctly and consistently applies EU rules.

 - Text of the proposal for a regulation establishing a new EU AML/CFT authority